-The second among employee engagement exercises is the freedom you extend to your employees.
+The second among employee engagement strategies is the freedom you extend to your employees.
 Giving your employee the right freedom to take decisions at his job is crucial to developing job engagement.
 A new hire requires close monitoring and mentoring.
-However, as time passes, it is the best approach to gradually lift off every-step guidance cap and let him work with autonomy.
+However, as time passes, it is the best approach to gradually lift off every-step guidance cap and allow him to work with autonomy.
 In this way, he will enjoy the space offered to him, with a good relationship built with his manager over time.
-Autonomy holds that he still reports to you and you are the authority, but he has the right amount of liberty at job.
+Autonomy holds that he still reports to you and you are the authority, but he has the right amount of liberty at the job.

 3) Set smart compensation